 Fun Facts About Me

 I grew up in the birthplace of Winnie the Pooh, in East Sussex.
-After leaving school I decided to build a treehouse similar to that of the character Owl.
-The whole process took two years and has a bed, oven and office inside.
 I enjoy playing most sports in my free time, but I wasn't very sporty when I was growing up!
 I used to play Chess for England at Junior level, and have travelled abroad to participate in tournaments.
-To relax I particularly like going to Sauna and was President and Founding member of my school sauna society.

 I've recently tried my hand at performing - taking part in stand-up comedy events and even putting my own show at the Edinburgh Fringe Festival in August 2018.
-I'm going back this year with another solo show about the 'death of truth' in the 21st century.
+In August 2019 I returned with another solo show about the 'death of truth' in the 21st century.

 Similar Tutors to Oskar Schortz

 You may also be interested to view some profiles of our tutors who are similar to Oskar Schortz.
 Alternatively please feel free to contact us to discuss your tutoring needs, and how Wentworth Education and Oskar Schortz can help you and your family achieve your goals.

 Otherwise, you can read about our tutor selection criteria, or read about Wentworth Education's philosophy and approach in a letter to parents from Dr Katherine Wiles, our Founder.
 You can also see more tutor profiles on our tutors listing page, where you can filter by subject.